 Only stable when fully erected, the arches required a well-engineered system of customized shoring towers and posts.
 You may recognize the shoring towers from our installation of the Canadian Museum of Human Rights, which had similar complex structure requirements and a significant amount of planning.

-10 World Trade is a unique building and requires special attention to the geometry, with its ever-changing perimeter extended outward as you move up the building.
-To add even more complexity, the geometry on all four sides was concaved.
+10 World Trade is a unique building and required special attention to the geometry, with its ever-changing perimeter extended outward as you move up the building.
+To add even more complexity, the geometry on all four sides is concaved.
 Again, careful consideration was given to the perimeter details and design to ensure the edge of slab was maintained throughout the build.